gwaldron/osgearth/docs/source/developer/shader_composition.rst

 Shared Image Layers
 ~~~~~~~~~~~~~~~~~~~

-By default, osgEarth gives you access to the layer it's currently drawing (via the
-``oe_layer_tex`` uniform; see above).
-But sometimes you want to access more than one
+Sometimes you want to access more than one layer at a time.
-layer at a time.
-For example, you might have a masking layer that indicates land vs.
+For example, you might have a masking layer that indicates land vs. water.
-water.
 You may not actually want to *draw* this layer, but you want to use it to modulate
 another visible layer.

 You can do this using *shared image layers*.
 In the ``Map``, mark an image layer as